The Wobbly and Woozy A Wrinkle in Time Only Works When It’s Grounded

 With Meg, her brother, and her quasi-boyfriend’s entry into the tesseract — a folded universe in which spatial-temporal constants are out the proverbial window — A Wrinkle in Time should rocket to life.
 I liked the flying flowers, the interior of what looks like a cosmic golf ball, and Meg’s descent to Earth on silken strands that might be a sort of visual pun on string theory.
 But the effects are never quite as awesome as they’re meant to be.
 I was going to say that a 5-year-old might be wowed, but not if she or he has spent any time with such truly consciousness-altering works as Boohbah and Teletubbies.

 The movie doesn’t really come out of its New Age snooze until the Three Whatevers profess themselves too exhausted to continue and inform Meg and the others that they must face off against the IT by their lonesomes.
-In one sequence, the three find themselves staring at look-alike creamy stucco houses on a suburban cul-de-sac, each with a small child bouncing a ball in sync and a smiling, beckoning, white 1950s Leave It to Beaver mom.
+In one sequence, the three find themselves staring at look-alike creamy stucco houses on a suburban cul-de-sac, each with a small child bouncing a ball in sync and a smiling, beckoning 1950s Leave It to Beaver mom.
 Scary, kids.
 Then it’s off to a white-sand beach where a garishly effusive Michael Peña welcomes the trio with sandwiches that prove to be disturbingly true to their name.
 Then comes the IT.

 DuVernay doesn’t do the IT full justice, but she comes close enough to give us the willies, especially when it gets hold of the frighteningly articulate Charles Wallace.
 In this view, if space and time are an illusion and consciousness the only reality, then to explain mankind’s seemingly endless deficiencies (we really are a bunch of losers), there would have to be a universal force that acts to keep the self from realizing its full, transcendental potential.
 That’s the IT.
 The It “invades the place inside where hope and joy is.”
 It’s jealous.
 It’s racist.
 It’s greedy financiers.
 It’s Rotten Tomatoes.